Absence management goals

 Goals for managers

 Line managers are the cornerstones of good absence management.
 It is up to the line manager to intervene early and put into action the company’s absence management policies.
-Therefore it is crucial to have clear goals on managerial actions if the overall absence management goals are to be achieved.
+Therefore it is crucial to have clear goals on managerial actions to achieve the overall absence management goals.

-- Return to work interviews should be completed after every absence
+- Complete return to work interviews after every absence

 - 50% of interviews should take place on the day of return

-- 99% should be completed within the first week back to get the maximum benefit from these conversations
+- 99% should be completed within the first week back to reap the maximum benefit

-- Formal or informal meetings should be held every time when an employee trips a company trigger
+- Hold formal or informal meetings every time an employee trips a company trigger

 - Managerial discretion can be used in exception cases but this should not amount to more than 10% of all cases

 Where individual managers or departments fail to meet their goal, senior management should pick this up.
-In some cases, it may be a symptom of training needs and the company should make sure relevant support and training is offered to all managers involved in managing absence.
+Missed targets could demonstrate where training is needed.
+Relevant support and training should be offered to all managers involved in managing absence.

 Absence management goals for the organisation